henrywithacapitald/HTML-PRACTISE-/notes.md

 #block element will span 100% width of the page across the whole page the next thing you put will push it down next line

 #Inline level elements doesnt span across the page it only takes up that space therefore the next thing you put is going to go to the side of it
+      #-- Strong is a inline element since when you place it down it doesn't knock the text to a next line etc XD #:) -->

   #<a href="Http://henrydoyle.me" target="_blank = will open a new tab when pressing it